 How to Clip Cat Claws Safely

-Most cats nowadays are not declawed, which means we cat owners need to know how to clip cat claws.
+Most cats nowadays are not declawed, which means we need to know how to clip cat claws.

 With a little practice, you will get a routine down and be able to trim your Maine Coon's nails safely and quickly.